PeppermintTeaWithHoney/JourneyObsidian/6 - Main Notes/Rust Programming a Guessing Game.md

 io::stdin().read_line(&mut guess).expect("Failed to read line");
 ```

-Which just prefer to split it over more than 1 line, to make it easier to read.
+We just prefer to split it over more than 1 line, to make it easier to read.
 So we try to split them when we use a new .method_name() syntax.

 So read_line puts whatever the user inputs into the string we passed to it.
 But it also returns a result value.
 Result is a enumeration, aka enum.
 Its a type that can be in one of multiple states, we call each possible state a variant.